Telepresence: Vision and sound

 A minimum system usually includes visual feedback.
 Ideally, the entire field of view of the user is filled with a view of the remote location, and the viewpoint corresponds to the movement and orientation of the user's head.
 In this way, it differs from television or cinema, where the viewpoint is out of the control of the viewer.

 In order to achieve this, the user may be provided with either a very large (or wraparound) screen, or small displays mounted directly in front of the eyes.
 The latter provides a particularly convincing 3D sensation.
 The movements of the user's head must be sensed, and the camera must mimic those movements accurately and in real time.
 This is important to prevent unintended motion sickness.

 Another source of future improvement to telepresence displays, compared by some to holograms, is a projected display technology featuring life-sized imagery.

-Sound is generally the easiest sensation to implement with high fidelity, based on the foundational telephone technology dating back more than 130 years.
-Very high-fidelity sound equipment has also been available for a considerable period of time, with stereophonic sound being more convincing than monaural sound.
+High fidelity sound reproduction builds on telephone technology dating back more than 130 years, and high fidelity audio equipment has been commercially available for decades.
+Stereophonic sound is able to reproduce spatial characteristics of sound that monaural sound does not.